DiamondLightSource/pymalcolm/docs/tutorials/generator.rst

 The application we have chosen for this tutorial is a ScanTicker.
 It will take the specification for a scan then use a number of Counter blocks, that we saw in the last tutorial, setting them to the demand positions of the axes in the scan.
-This will look a little like a Motor Controller performing a continuous scan.
+This will look a little like a Motor Controller performing a scan.

 Let's take a look at the Process definition ``./malcolm/modules/demo/DEMO-TICKER.yaml``: